-- Producing and distributing materials such as: - The Guide to the National Endowment for the Arts, which provides details on the programs and activities that the NEA supports, as well as funding deadlines for the agency's various grant programs. - American Artscape, the agency's quarterly magazine featuring interviews with and stories on artists, arts organizations, and arts projects from across the United States. - The agency's Annual Reports, highlighting NEA activities during a given fiscal year.
+- Producing and distributing materials such as: - The Guide to the National Endowment for the Arts, which provides details on the programs and activities that the NEA supports, as well as funding deadlines for the agency's various grant programs. - o A brochure that provides a brief overview of the agency and its work. - o American Artscape, the agency's quarterly magazine featuring interviews with and stories on artists, arts organizations, and arts projects from across the United States. - The agency's Annual Reports, highlighting NEA activities during a given fiscal year. - The agency newsletter ArtMatters, which is sent by email monthly to subscribers, now numbering approximately 30,000, detailing activities of the agency that month.
+Various discipline offices also send out newsletters on their activities to their constituents.

-Using social media: the agency has a presence on Twitter, Facebook, YouTube, Apple Podcasts, and Instagram, all with the goal of helping the NEA share information and stay connected to the public.
-On YouTube, the public can access information such as video profiles of NEA Jazz Masters, and hear students who participated in Poetry Out Loud talk about their experience with the program.
+Using social media: the agency has a presence on X (Twitter), Facebook, YouTube, Apple Podcasts, LinkedIn, and Instagram, all with the goal of helping the NEA share information and stay connected to the public.
+On YouTube, the public can access information such as video profiles of NEA Jazz Masters, watch films about NEA National Heritage Fellows, and hear students who participated in Poetry Out Loud talk about their experience with the program.